1. INTERPRETATION AND VARIATION

 10. REFUNDS AND CANCELLATION POLICIES

 10.1 Save as set out in the Terms and Conditions set out above, payments for any form of Membership are non-refundable.
+Similarly, there can be no partial refunds for any purchase on a pro rata, or any basis, for any part of a package not used.

 10.2 Fitness Equipment and Accessories may be returned within 14 days for exchange only.
 Returns are valid only for products that have not been opened, used or damaged.
 Products which are defective or damaged upon arrival may be returned immediately for exchange.
 Some products may need to be shipped directly to the manufacturer.
 This will be stated on the product package or instruction insert.
 Should you be unsure if this is the case, please contact us using the information at the bottom of this page.
 Members are responsible for all shipping charges on exchanges or refunds.
 Refunds are only available when an equivalent replacement in unavailable and Member does not wish to exchange for another product.